Sarmaged/stretch-font/README.md

 The sentence itself looks like a **"title"**.
 Text size conversions to only one line ☝🏻

 ### Support
+- 🤩 Watches when elements are added / removed
 - 🔥 Hot text replacement (i18n)
 - 🖥 Any change in the width of the parent element
 - 🔄 Rotate